Thoughts From Joe - January 17, 2013January 17, 2014 Posted by: Joe Morgan

 Source: Arbor Research

-Stanley Fischer was nominated to be Vice Chair of the Fed under Yellen.
 Fischer is the former head of the Israeli Central Bank and a mentor to most mainstream central bankers and wannabes including Bernanke, Yellen, Mario Draghi, and Larry Summers.
 Fischer as number two at the Fed seems an odd choice given his vast experience and accomplishments.
 It may signal a lack of faith in Yellen from the Obama camp, but that doesn't really matter now.
-What's important is how Stanley Fischer sees his role at the...Read More
+What's important is how Stanley Fischer sees his role at the Fed.
+Will he follow Yellen's lead, swallowing his lifelong stature as a driver of policy, or will he continue to be outspoken, particularly in areas where he disagrees with the new Fed Chair?
+I don't have insight on this yet,...Read More